theablefew/stretchy/docs/README.md

 ## Features
 Stretchy simplifies the process of querying, aggregating, and managing Elasticsearch-backed models, allowing Rails developers to work with search indices as comfortably as they would with traditional Rails models.

-* Model fully back by Elasticsearch/Opensearch
+* Models fully back by Elasticsearch/Opensearch
 * Chain `queries`, `scopes` and `aggregations`
 * Reduce Elasticsearch query complexity
 * Support for time-based indices and aliases
 * Associations to both ActiveRecord models and `StretchyModel`
 * Bulk Operations made easy
-* Ingest Pipelines
+* Ingest and Search Pipelines
 * Machine Learning
+* Vector and Neural search
 * Integrated RAG and LLM connectors
 * Validations, custom attributes, and more...